How to ferment your vegetables with my über nutrient dense ‘hauskraut number!

 - easy: all it takes is your fresh, seasonal, organic vegetables and a little salt.
 That’s it.

 - economical: here in Australia, I priced 680g of unpasteurised kraut at $19.
-I can make more than 4 x that amount for less than $10 at home.
+I can make more than four times that amount for less than $10 at home.

-- tastes great: not to mention, it reduces sugar cravings and is a great way to get more veggies into your day.
+- tastes great: it really does.
+It’s a great way to get more veggies into your day.
+Did you know eating refremnted foods helps to reduce sugar cravings?

 - probiotic goodness: fermented foods not only give you a wide variety of beneficial bacteria, they also give you LOTS of them.
-Naturally fermenting foods has also been shown to preserve nutrients in food and break the food down to a more digestible form.
+Naturally fermenting foods has also been shown to preserve the nutrients in your food, but also to break the food down to a more digestible form.

 I only have one caveat to my ‘Eat your fermented veggies’ catch-cry.
 And that is, for those new to the magic of fermented foods, there is the potential for a healing crisis when you first start regularly eating fermented foods.
 This is a reaction caused by the massive die-off of pathogenic bacteria and the like by the reintroduction of high quantities of probiotics.